smcclab/smc-course/_assessments/01-diary.md

   - has been uploaded to your fork of the SMC repo in the correct folder
   - has been pushed to GitLab

-- all files (e.g., patches, source code files, sound files & other assets) required to re-produce your submission  which
+- other files (patches, source code, etc) used in your computer music piece
-  - is in a subfolder called `materials` in the correct week folder of your SMC repo fork
+  - in a subfolder called `materials` in the correct folder
-  - has been pushed to gitlab to GitLab
+  - pushed to GitLab

-It doesn't matter how the files are named in your `materials/` folder, the reflection files are pre-created for you, so you can just add your text (in Markdown format).

-It's a good idea to include a screenshot or a code snippet of the "main" thing you worked on this week in your reflection.

 {:.info-box}
 Please follow the above instructions about file names carefully!
 Your video needs to have that exact name format to be picked up by our systems and played back in class.